ArtiRathod9/ArtiRathod9/README.md

 I'm now eager to leverage this blend of experience and technical expertise in a **data-focused role** to drive insights and support strategic decision-making.

+- 🧠  I've completed my Data Analysis Bootcamp.
+- 🤝  I am seeking opportunities that blend Finance and Operations with Data Analyst functions(Hybrid roles), where I can contribute both domain expertise and technical insight.
 ---

-### 🌍 About Me
-Outside of my professional life:
+### 🌍 About Me Outside of my professional life:
 - 👩‍👧‍👦 I'm a proud mum.
 - ✈️ I love traveling and have visited: **Spain, Italy, Paris, Portugal, Turkey, Greece, India, and the USA**.
 - 🥘 I enjoy cooking a variety of cuisines including **Mexican, Italian, English, and Indian**.
 - 🏋️ I also like going to the **gym** in my leisure time to stay active and healthy.

----
-- ***Looking to leverage combined experience and technical expertise in a data-focused role to drive insights and support strategic decision-making.***

-- 🧠  I've completed my Data Analysis Bootcamp.
-- 🤝  I am seeking opportunities that blend Finance and Operations with Data Analyst functions(Hybrid roles), where I can contribute both domain expertise and technical insight.

 📫 *Let’s connect and collaborate on meaningful data projects!*
 - ✉️  You can contact me at [arti.rathod@hotmail.com](mailto:arti.rathod@hotmail.com)